Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings: No cusps for current-carrying strings

 \section{No cusps for current-carrying strings}

 A variation of the action \eqref{EffectiveAction} with respect to $X^{\mu}$ and $\phi$ yields the following equations of motion:

 where

-are respectively the stress-energy tensor and the 2-current on the worldsheet and $F_{ac} = X^{\mu}_{,a} X^{\nu}_{,c} F_{\mu \nu}$.
+are, respectively, the stress-energy tensor and the 2-current on the worldsheet and $F_{ac} = X^{\mu}_{,a} X^{\nu}_{,c} F_{\mu \nu}$.

 A cusp is defined as a point where induced metric $\gamma_{ab}$ is singular and this string point reaches the speed of light (i.e., $\dot{X}^{ 2} \equiv \left(\frac{d X}{dt} \right)^2 = 0$).
 Here, we show that having a cusp is not possible when superconductivity is non-vanishing, $\phi_{,a} \neq 0$, at this point.
-If one chooses a parametrization where $\gamma_{01}=0$ and $\dot{X}^{\mu}$ corresponds to the orthogonal to the cosmic string 4-velocity (see Eq.~\eqref{TempGauge}), the temporal component of the equation of motion \eqref{XPhiEq} in Minkowski space takes the form:
+If one selects the temporal-transverse gauge for the world-sheet parametrization, as described above Eq.~\eqref{TempGauge}, with $\gamma_{01}=0$ and $\dot{X}^{\mu}$ corresponding the cosmic string's 4-velocity (whose spatial component is perpendicular to the string), the temporal component of the equation of motion \eqref{XPhiEq} in Minkowski space takes the following form: